Isotope quantum effects in the metallization transition in liquid hydrogen

+There are numerous pitfalls in calculating the hydrogen LLPT (see Supplementary Material for further discussion\cite{SMref}).
+Cheng {\it et al.} recently demonstrated how many previous studies with less than 250 atoms and trajectories several ps in length were stuck in a solid rather than molecular-liquid phase. $\Gamma$-only k-point sampling leads to unphysical chain-like "polyhydrogen" structures \cite{magduau2017theory} and inclusion of NQE\cite{morales2010equation,morales2010evidence,Pierleoni2016Liquid,Rillo2019Optical} is essential to finding any isotope effect because in classical theory, the phase boundaries of hydrogen and deuterium are identical\cite{ackland2015appraisal}.
+Such a difference undermines the relevance of experiments on deuterium to determine the hydrogen equation of state - a crucial component of planetary and exoplanetary science.

+Another challenge for DFT is that most exchange-correlation functionals cannot describe both molecular and metallic phases well, further contributing to the wide spread of results for the LLPT line from DFT (see Table S1 in Supplementary Material\cite{SMref}).
+Functionals which do not correctly describe the high density limit of the exchange energy are particularly poor for describing molecule-atom transitions\cite{azadi2017role}.
+Here we adopt the BLYP functional for the majority of our results\cite{blyp-B,blyp-LYP} which has been shown to be the closest to Quantum Monte Carlo for molecular systems, including molecular metals which are problematic with PBE\cite{clay2014benchmarking}.
+Nevertheless, by comparing to additional simulations performed using PBE\cite{PBE} and vdw-DF\cite{dion2004van} we also show that while the location of the phase boundary strongly depends on the functional, the isotope effect is not nearly as sensitive.

-In this paper we focus on NQE in the LLPT.
-We use the ring polymer path integral molecular dynamics (PIMD) technique\cite{Marx2009AbInitio} in combination with DFT to calculate the LLPT boundary for classical H$_2$ and quantum H$_2$/D$_2$.
+In this paper we use the ring polymer path integral molecular dynamics (PIMD) technique\cite{Marx2009AbInitio} in combination with DFT to calculate the LLPT boundary for classical H$_2$ and quantum H$_2$/D$_2$.
 We demonstrate the large isotopic shift by monitoring various properties of the system along five isotherms ranging from 1000 to 2500 K for both H$_2$ and D$_2$.
+This isotope shift is impossible in classical physics, and is conclusive evidence of important NQEs at kiloKelvin temperatures.

 One measure of the LLPT is the fraction of H$_2$ molecules present in the system.
 This can be obtained by tracking the height of the first peak in the radial distribution function (RDF), which corresponds to the molecular bond length.
 The results in Fig. \ref{fig:dissociation}a) clearly show dissociation occurring for both H$_2$ and D$_2$, as evidenced by a drop in peak height with increasing pressure.
 The relative sharpness and magnitude of this drop are temperature-dependent, with the low temperature isotherms exhibiting the sharpest, largest drop and high temperature isotherms exhibiting smooth, small changes in peak height.
-The isotope effect observed here as a shift in the phase boundary between H$_2$ and D$_2$.
-This shift is on the order of 250K.
+The isotope effect is observed here as a shift in the phase boundary between H$_2$ and D$_2$.
+This shift is on the order of 250 K.